faisalmemon/ios-crash-dump-analysis-book/examples/icdab_sema_crash_osx/ReleasingAnInUseSemaphore.md

 ## Releasing a semaphore that is in use

-The `libdispatch` library has support for identifying runtime issues.
+The `libdispatch` library\index{software!runtime library} has support for identifying runtime issues.
 When such problems arise, the app is crashed with Exception Type, `EXC_BREAKPOINT (SIGTRAP)`

-We use the `icdab_sema` example program to demonstrate a crash detected by `libdispatch` for the faulty use of semaphores. @icdabgithub
+We use the `icdab_sema` example program to demonstrate a crash detected by `libdispatch` for the faulty use of semaphores\index{semaphore}. @icdabgithub

-The `libdispatch` library is the operating system library for managing concurrency (known as Grand Central Dispatch or GCD).
+The `libdispatch`\index{command!libdispatch} library is the operating system library for managing concurrency (known as Grand Central Dispatch or GCD)\index{Grand Central Dispatch}.
 The library is available as Open Source from Apple.  @libdispatchtar

-The library abstracts away the details of how the Operating System provides access to multi-core  CPU resources.
+The library abstracts away the details of how the Operating System provides access to multi-core\index{operating system!multi-core}  CPU resources.
 During a crash, it supplies extra information to the crash report.
 This means that if we wish to do so, we can find the code that detected the runtime issue.

 ### Crash example releasing a semaphore